OPSnet/Gazelle/README.md

 `ENV=prod docker-compose up`

+#### Gitlab CI testrunner
+`Dockerfile-gitlab` can be used to create a Docker container suitable for running the test suite in a Gitlab CI runner.
+The included `.gitlab-ci.yml` config runs unit tests with phpunit and afterwards end-to-end tests with cypress.

+To build the container, get the sql files from the OPSnet/gazelle-e2e-testing-docker repo and place them alongside the `Dockerfile-gitlab`.
+Then run

+    docker build -f Dockerfile-gitlab -t gazelle-e2e-testing:latest --compress .

+in the gazelle repo's root directory (this one).

 ## Contact and Discussion
 Feel free to join #develop on irc.orpheus.network to discuss any questions concerning Gazelle (or any of the repos published by